Letter from the brilliant Roger Waters to Bon Jovi over his decision to play a

 In the open letter, Waters

-references “the soldier who shot the soccer player’s feet to bits,
+references “the soldier who shot the soccer player’s feet to bits,”

 “the prisoner who fasted for 266 days until freedom” and “the

-Minister of Justice who called for genocide,”
+Minister of Justice who called for genocide,” providing links to each

 example he lists.
 In February, Waters similarly called out Alan Parsons – the